equinor/terraform-module-template/examples/basic/README.md

-# Basic example
+# Basic Example

-Terraform configuration which creates an Azure Foobar resource with the following features:
+Example Terraform configuration which shows the basic usage of this module.

-- Feature 1
-- Feature 2